ozmos/100-days-of-code/r1-log.md

 ###R1D71
 Took it pretty easy today.
 Went through a few of the D3 exercizes on FCC and read some of the documentation.
 Finished the sololearn php module.

+###R1D72
+Fixed a style bug in my pomodoro app, learned how to overlay a tint on a background image and applied it to my pomodoro app.